Success Story

 Direct Wines has grown into a global phenomenon in direct-to-consumer wine retailing.
 As often happens, many CRM processes and martech systems didn’t scale as hoped.
 This put Direct Wines in a position of too much BAU and no time for improvement or innovation.
 What our head of strategic consulting Mark Clydesdale calls “running 100 miles an hour to stand still”.

-- Inefficiencies like too many meetings, siloed process/project management systems, and unclear goals were holding up decision-making.
+- Inefficiencies like too many meetings, siloed process/project management systems, and unclear goals were impacting decision-making.

 - CRM team activity was product-led instead of customer-centric; customers received same-y emails about the latest catalogue, not content tailored to their preferences or past purchases.

-- A hodgepodge of project/process management systems (Jira, Trello, Google Docs and Adobe martech) caused delays in campaign implementation.
+- Multiple project/process management systems (including Jira, Trello, Google Docs, and Adobe martech) delayed campaign implementation.

-- There were no campaign templates, which meant every idea needed to be built from scratch.
+- Non-existent campaign templates meant every new communication needed to be built from scratch.

 What We’ve Done